viankakrisna/minimalist/README.md

 ## Why?

 Just for fun!
 Also, I'm getting tired to see the list of dependencies of my project.
-The dependencies used in this project are non critical: typography.js, typography-theme-bootstrap, preact, and material-design-icons Use it if you want to, and discuss with me if you find bugs.
+Use it if you want to, and discuss with me if you find bugs.

 ## Start